iPhone 12 Pro Discontinued

 All of Apple's iPhone 12 models support 5G networks, and they are the first iPhones to do so.
 The 5G modems in the devices work with both mmWave and Sub-6GHz 5G, which are the two types of 5G.

 Sub-6GHz 5G is much more widespread and available in urban, suburban, and rural areas across the United States and other countries.
 For the most part, when you use a 5G network, you'll be using Sub-6GHz 5G.
-It's generally faster than LTE and will get speed improvements as the technology evolves, but it's not the super fast 5G you might be expecting.
+It's generally faster than LTE and speed is going to improve as the technology evolves, but it's not the super fast 5G you might be expecting.

 The new iPhones support both mmWave and Sub-6GHz networks in the United States, but mmWave connectivity is not available in other countries. iPhones purchased outside of the United States do not have the mmWave antenna on the side and are not able to connect to mmWave networks.
 Apple made this decision because most countries do not have mmWave 5G networks available.

-Apple created custom antennas and radio components for the iPhone 12 models to enhance connectivity, and through software optimization, Apple says apps will be able to benefit from 5G without using additional power or impacting battery life.
+The iPhone 12 models use Qualcomm's X55 modem, but Apple created custom antennas and radio components to enhance connectivity, and through software optimization, Apple says apps can benefit from 5G without using additional power or impacting battery life.

 5G connectivity allows for faster download and upload speeds, which speeds up everything from loading websites to downloading TV shows and movies.